tasket/doc1/README.md

 4. Test your client configuration!

-   Run the VPN client from a CLI prompt in the 'qtunnel' folder, preferably as root.
+   Run the VPN client as root from a CLI prompt in the 'qtunnel' folder.

    For example: